-Consumer Unity & Trust Society (CUTS International) and CUTS Institute for Regulation & Competition (CIRC) is organising the 6th Biennial Conference on Competition, Regulation and Development on 01-02 December, 2019 in New Delhi, India.
-Through the 6th edition, this international conference enters its 12th year and as always, it promises to bring together a unique set of expert stakeholders from across the globe.
+Consumer Unity and Trust Society (CUTS International) and CUTS Institute for Regulation & Competition (CIRC) organised the 6th Biennial Conference on Competition, Regulation and Development on December 01-02, 2019 in New Delhi, India.
+Through the 6th edition, the international conference entered in its 12th year and as always, it brought together a unique set of expert stakeholders from across the globe.

 Jaipur, November 9-11, 2017

 Nairobi, December 12-13, 2015

 The conference objective was to highlight ways in competition and regulatory reforms can be used for achieving developmental objectives, especially some of the challenges that the post-2015 agenda presents – referred to as the Sustainable Development Goals (SDGs).